Will notebook

 - Wording changes to the response options for the scenario, to encourage variation

-- Changed the scenario to make Alice less drunk.
+- The scenario was changed to make Alice less drunk

 Subjects